anggialansori404/anggialansori404/README.md

 <h3 align="center">Quote of The Day</h3>
 <p align="center">
 <blockquote>
-<i>"Half the world is composed of people who have something to say and can't, and the other half who have nothing to say and keep on saying it."</i>
+<i>"The first duty of a human being is to assume the right functional relationship to society - more briefly, to find your real job, and do it."</i>
 <br>
-<b>- Robert Frost</b>
+<b>- Charlotte Perkins Gilman</b>
 </blockquote>
 </p>